Amir Sends Congratulations To Governor-General Of Tuvalu

 (MENAFN- The Peninsula) QNA

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent on Sunday a cable of congratulations to Governor-General of Tuvalu HE Tofiga Vaevalu Falani on the anniversary of his country's Independence Day.
+Doha: Amir H H Sheikh Tamim bin Hamad Al Thani, and Deputy Amir H H Sheikh Abdullah bin Hamad Al Thani sent yesterday cables of congratulations to Governor-General of Tuvalu H E Tofiga Vaevalu Falani on the anniversary of his country's Independence Day.
+Prime Minister and Minister of Foreign Affairs H E Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani also sent a cable of congratulations to Tuvalu PM H E Kausea Natano.

 Legal Disclaimer: